xXAI-botXx/Project-Helper/guides/Own_Python_Package.md

 ---
 ### Motivation

-There are many good reasons to build a own module.
+There are many good reasons to build a own module/package.
 Of course you can also just make python files and import and use them like:

 ```
 |--- My_Project